The unspoilt treasures of a 19th century prince

-The Chateau de Chantilly is one of the finest jewels in the crown of France's cultural heritage.
+Chantilly Arts & Elegance Richard Mille is an opportunity to enjoy, in addition to the event itself, what the Chateau de Chantilly, one of the finest jewels in the crown of France’s cultural heritage offers.
 It is the work of a man with an extraordinary destiny: Henri d’Orléans, Duke of Aumale, son of the last King of France, Louis-Philippe.
 This prince, who is considered to be the greatest collector of his time, made Chantilly the showcase for his countless masterpieces and precious manuscripts.

 In keeping with the Duke of Aumale’s wishes, the layout of the paintings remains unchanged since the 19th century, providing a unique possibility to travel back in time and discover the typical museography of the time.
 Almost 1,500 manuscripts are kept in the Reading Room, making it the second largest library in France for illuminated manuscripts after the National Library of France.